-In October 2017, the Commission filed its Formal Statement of Charges against the Honorable Rena G. Hughes, District Court Judge, Eighth Judicial District Court.
-On June 18, 2018, the Commission entered its Findings of Fact, Conclusions of Law and Imposition of Discipline finding that Respondent had committed violations of Canon 1, Rules 1.1 and 1.2; and Canon 2, Rules 2.2, 2.5(A) and 2.6(A), for which Judge Hughes was publicly reprimanded and ordered to attend a National Judicial College course at her own expense.
+In January 2018, the Commission filed its Formal Statement of Charges against the Honorable Charles Weller, District Court Judge, Second Judicial District Court.
+On September 20, 2018, the Commission entered its Findings of Fact, Conclusions of Law and Imposition of Discipline finding that Respondent had committed violations of Canon 1, Rules 1.1 and 1.2, for which Judge Weller was publicly reprimanded and ordered to successfully attend a judicial education course at his own expense, ordered to pay a two thousand five hundred dollar (\$2,500) fine to the Domestic Violence Resource Center, and ordered to send written letters of apology to five (5) individuals who witnessed the misconduct.
+On September 28, 2018, Judge Weller filed a Notice of Appeal with the Nevada Supreme Court.
+On January 23, 2020, Judge Weller filed a Motion to Voluntarily Dismiss Appeal.